SoftwareEngineeringToolDemos/ICSE-2013-MCT/build-vm/README.md

     * Eclipse opens up
     * USB is disabled.
     * The OS will be active for 90 days.

-  7. Audio driver has to be isntalled from the [link](http://www.download3k.com/Install-Realtek-AC-97-Vista-Driver.html)
+## Installing Audio Driver
+    * Run the installdriver.exe in the desktop
+    * Accept the firewall changes to install the software anyway
+    * Click `Finish' to restart the VM

 ## Run the tool
   * Follow the steps mentioned [here](https://github.com/SoftwareEngineeringToolDemos/ICSE-2013-MCT)